Defining NLME models in Pumas

 This creates a model with no parameters, no covariates, no dynamics, ..., nothing!
 To populate the model, we need to include some other possible blocks inside the @model begin ... end block.
 The available blocks are:

-• @pre: pre-processing variables for the dynamic system and statistical specification
+• @pre: pre-processes variables for the dynamic system and statistical specification.

-• @init: initial conditions for the dynamic system
+• @init: defines initial conditions of the dynamic system.

-• @observed: model information to be stored in the model solution
+• @observed: lists model information to be stored in the solution.

 In general, it is common to specify blocks in this order (first @param, then @random etc...), where often definitions in some blocks are used by other blocks further down the list.